fredvs/freepascal-ootb/readme.md

 l_ibc_csu_fini\_ error at linking on last Linux distros.

-There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM32/aarch64 Rpi: \[EDIT\] Added release for FreeBSD 64 bit. https://github.com/fredvs/freepascal-ootb/releases
+There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM32/aarch64 Rpi, FreeBSD 64 bit. https://github.com/fredvs/freepascal-ootb/releases

 Have lot of fun!